-Have you thoughts about how customer experience trends will change in 2019?
+Have you thoughts about how customer experience trends will change next year?
 The team at Hotjar (a behavior and feedback tool built for marketing, design, and product teams focused on improving user experiences) did.

 They recently asked 2,000 customer experience (CX) professionals about the state of their company’s customer experience strategies, methods, goals, and obstacles.